DamageBDD

 Currently DamageBDD is in early stage of development, most of the features listed below are in active development.

-• HTTP/REST API for submitting features for execution with simple result. - DONE
+HTTP/REST API for submitting features for execution with simple result. done

-• Bitcoin + DeFi Smartcontract based accounting and payment system. - TESTING
+Bitcoin + DeFi Smartcontract based accounting and payment system. testing

-• Account management for KYC/AML regulatory compliance - TESTING
+Account management for KYC/AML regulatory compliance. testing

-• Ipfs Reporting and report mangement API - TESTING
+Ipfs Reporting and report management API. testing

-• Selenium integration for browser Testing - TESTING
+Selenium integration for browser Testing. analysis

-• Appium integration for mobile ecosystem support.
+Appium integration for mobile ecosystem support. analysis

 Target User Roles